-This week, we spoke with Damon McLeese, executive director of Access Gallery, located at 909 Santa Fe (in Denver’s arts district).
-Damon has been involved with Access Gallery for 20 years and is well-known for his emphasis on creative thinking in all domains of life—including nonprofit management.
+For this edition of our Changemaker Profiles, we spoke with Damon McLeese, executive director of Access Gallery, located at 909 Santa Fe (in Denver’s arts district).
+Damon has been involved with Access Gallery for 20 years and is well known for his emphasis on creative thinking in all domains of life—including nonprofit management.
 Click to check out Damon’s inspiring TED talk on doing graffiti with Alzheimer’s patients—not to miss!

 1. Tell us about you and your organization and the social change you are trying to achieve.